RafidAziz/Selenium-on-Amazon/README.md

 It is an ongoing work in progress.

 Next task to do:
+- Create 'cart-functionality.feature'
+- Create 'ProductDetails.java' POM
-- Add test case for 'View product' in 'search-functionality.feature' and 'SearchSteps.java'
+- Add test case for 'Add product to cart' in 'cart-functionality.feature' and 'ProductDetails.java'

 Test Cases Automated:
 - Valid login
 - Invalid login
 - Search product
+- View product details

 To run the program, execute 'RunAll.java' in Eclipse as a 'Java Application'.